DPWelsh/Codabunga/content/posts/my-third-post.md

 2) **spam detection** - filtering out emails that have indicators of being spam)
 3) **language identification** – identifying the language in which a text is written

-The method of authorship classification (sometimes called authorship attribution), takes a textual document, processes it, and then categorises it as being written by a particular individual, or author.
+The method of authorship classification (also referred to as **authorship attribution**), takes a textual document, processes it, and then categorises it as being written by a particular individual, or author.
 Such a task has useful applications in the real world – for example, plagiarism detection in the education system, or resolving uncertain authorship of documents in forensic studies.

 As is very often the case in computing disciplines, there isn’t just one way to build a tool that does authorship classification.
 Over the last couple of decades, research scientists and industry developers have studied and applied a range of methodologies for the task.
 The methods explored can be categorised under a few umbrellas, some of which include: